eperroud/DataScienceProject/README.md

 ## Usage
 In order to run the code properly you have two options :
-  1. Run the DataTransformation.ipynb first which will provide two new datasets with all necessary modifications :       'final_test.csv' and 'final_training.csv'
+  1. Run the DataTransformation.ipynb first which will provide two new datasets with all necessary modifications :       data/final_test.csv and data/final_training.csv

   2. Directly import the existing 'final_test.csv' and 'final_training.csv' available from the data folder in the repository.